compilers-course-materials/starter-hundred-pacer/README.md

 wait for an optimal solution).
 This graph creation is the fragment of the compiler you will implement in this assignment.

-In particular you'll implement two functions (which may each come with their own helpers):
+In particular you'll implement three functions (which may each come with their own helpers):

 ```
 (* Given an expression, return a list of dependency edges between